CodeManMike/LoadShedAware/README.md

 1. Clone the repository.
 2. Install the required Python libraries by running `pip install -r requirements.txt`.
+3. Create a file called `config.sh` and add the following lines to it:
+    ```bash
+    #!/bin/bash
+    # Your Pushbullet API key
+    export API_KEY="YOUR_PUSHBULLET_API_KEY"
+    ```
-3. Replace `YOUR_PUSHBULLET_API_KEY` in `send_notification.sh` with your actual Pushbullet API key.
+    Replace `YOUR_PUSHBULLET_API_KEY` with your actual Pushbullet API key.
+    You can dign up for this for free. just do a search for pushbullet.
 ## Usage

 Run the main script with `./main.sh`.

+To automate the script, add a cron job by running `crontab -e` and adding the following line:

+    ```bash
+    0 * * * * /path/to/main.sh
+    ```

+Now, your script will check the site every hour, update its scheduled shutdown, remove the old scheduled shutdown, and send a notification.
+It will also run as a service.
+Feel free to alter the timing.

+The basic format of a cron schedule expression consists of 5 fields, separated by spaces, in the following order:

+1. Minute (0 - 59)
+2. Hour (0 - 23)
+3. Day of the month (1 - 31)
+4. Month (1 - 12)
+5. Day of the week (0 - 7) (Sunday = 0 or 7)

+Each field can have a single value, a range of values (e.g., 1-5 for Monday to Friday), or an asterisk (which means "any value").

 ## Scripts

 ### fetch_schedule.sh

-This script fetches the webpage containing the load shedding schedule using curl.
+This script fetches the webpage containing the load shedding schedule using curl and checks if the webpage was fetched successfully.

 ### parse_schedule.py

 This Python script parses the fetched webpage to extract the load shedding times.
 It uses BeautifulSoup to parse the HTML and find the schedule.
+It then converts the times to datetime objects and subtracts 10 minutes.

 ### schedule_shutdown.sh

-This script schedules a server shutdown 10 minutes before the actual load shedding time.
-It uses the shutdown command in Linux to schedule the shutdown.
+This script cancels any previously scheduled shutdown and schedules a new shutdown at the parsed times.
+It also sends a notification about the new schedule and checks if the shutdown was scheduled successfully.

 ### send_notification.sh

-This script sends a notification to your phone using the Pushbullet API.
-It sends a POST request to the Pushbullet API with your message.
+This script prepares the message based on the type of notification and sends the notification using the Pushbullet API.
+It checks if the notification was sent successfully.

 ### main.sh

 This is the main script that runs all the other scripts.
-It first fetches the load shedding schedule, then parses the schedule, schedules the shutdown, and finally sends the notification.
+It fetches the load shedding schedule, parses the schedule, schedules the shutdown, sends the notification, and checks if each step was successful.

 ## Note

 Please ensure that you have the necessary permissions to run the scripts and schedule a shutdown on your server.